How it Works

 For academic credit courses, grades are available within a few weeks after the final and may be accessed on CyberBear by viewing an unofficial transcript.
 UM does not notify students after course grades have been posted.
 Grades and credits earned become part of your permanent UM transcript.

 Standard tuition and fees are not charged on these courses.
 Instead, students register with and pay a course fee directly to the sponsoring agency.
-The course fee varies widely.
-Students then complete a Credit Registration Form and pay a credit recording fee ($135/course) to UM.
+The course fee varies widely depending on the type of course.
+Students then complete a Credit Registration Form and pay a credit recording fee ($155/course) to UM.

 Registration for Courses